logo

 MDMA Assisted Therapy

-MDMA-Assisted Therapy has not yet been approved by any regulatory agency in the USA and is not available until at least 90 days after FDA approval is achieved.
-Reach out today to have your email placed on our mailing list for timely updates on the advancement of MDMA-AT, including accessibliity and pricing as they become available in the coming months.
+Please note that MDMA-assisted therapy has not yet been approved by any regulatory agency in the USA and will not be available until at least 90 days after FDA approval is achieved, which could be as delayed as 2027.
+Reach out today to have your email placed on our mailing list for timely updates on the advancement of MDMA-assisted therapy, including any additional clinical trials in the area as they become available in the coming months.

 MDMA Assisted Therapy Q&A